Jagoi

 Jagoi (ꯖꯒꯣꯏ; ꯆꯠꯀꯣꯏ) refers to the arts of dance in Meitei culture.

+General rules and guidelines

+Eye contact

+In the performances of traditional Meitei dances, dancers are strictly forbidden not to have any forms of eye contact with the audiences.
+If it is not followed properly, then it is considered as a sacrilege.

 Chukpharon Jagoi

 "Chukpharon Jagoi" is a Sanamahist ritual dance form performed by the maibis (priestesses) to please the lords of the four directions, Thangjing, Marjing, Wangbren, and Koubru, in the religious festival of Lai Haraoba.
 During the performance, the maibi takes the two ekouphus (pots) from the laipubas, holding the Lainingthou ekouphu in the right hand and the Lairembi ekouphu in the left hand.
 The dance performance portrays the dance of goddess Nongthang Leima, who saves the universe from destruction.